 Conferences like these were commonplace, and I have told all my students at some point that I believe in them, even when some situations seem less hopeful than others.
 Yet, as these letters helped me see, each interaction with my students, no matter how seemingly insignificant, was important.
-I already miss them.

-Of course, we can leave it to my students to answer important questions about myself and, in that process, break my heart.
+Of course, we can leave it to my students to answer such important questions about myself and, in that process, break my heart.

-The other student wrote a letter, too, but it was riddled with spelling errors, double negatives, and subject-verb agreement issues.
+The other student wrote me a letter, too, but it was riddled with spelling errors, double negatives, and subject-verb disagreements.
 She wasn’t accustomed to doing well in school, but she always stayed in my room after class to ask for help and correct old assignments and tests.
-By the end of the year, she didn’t need to stay after school anymore: she could submit perfect classwork without my help, and her grade was in no danger of falling past an A-minus — but she came to my tutoring sessions after school just to help her classmates.
-She also wasn’t accustomed to crying, she told me tearfully after I announced my imminent and permanent departure.
-In an attempt to console her, I reminded her that she would see me again someday, implying that I would be back to visit next year.
-But before I could finish my sentence, she smiled.
-“I know.
-I’ll see you on TV someday, after you go change the world.”
+By the end of the year, she didn’t need to anymore — her grade was in no danger of falling past an A-minus — but she came to my tutoring sessions anyway to help her classmates.
+She also wasn’t accustomed to crying, she told me tearfully after I announced my imminent departure.
+In an attempt to console her, I reminded her cryptically that she would see me again someday.
+I was simply implying that I would be back to visit next year, but her grin suggested a wider ambition.
+“I know,” she said.
+“I’ll see you on TV someday, after you go change the world.”
 I didn’t have the heart to correct her, and I hope that when I look back on my life someday, I won’t need to.